Émile Benveniste: Biography

-Benveniste was born in Aleppo, Aleppo Vilayet, Ottoman Syria to a Sephardi family.
-His father sent him to Paris to undertake rabbinical studies, but he left the Rabbinical School after receiving his baccalauréat, and enrolled in the École pratique des hautes études.
+Benveniste's father sent him to Paris to undertake rabbinical studies, but he left the Rabbinical School after receiving his baccalauréat, and enrolled in the École pratique des hautes études.
 There he studied under Antoine Meillet, a former student of Saussure, and Joseph Vendryes, completing his degree in 1920.
-He would return to the École pratique des hautes études in 1927 as a director of studies, and would receive his doctorate there in 1935, with his major thesis on the formation of noun roots, and his secondary thesis on the Avestan infinitive.
+He gained his teaching qualification in 1922, and taught at the Collège Sévigné in Paris for two years.
+Benveniste changed his first name to Émile upon naturalization as a French citizen in 1924.
+He then spent 18 months in Pune, British India working as a tutor to children of the Tata family.
+After serving as an infantryman in the Rif War from 1926 to 1927 (despite personal opposition to the war), he would return to the École pratique des hautes études in 1927 as a director of studies, and would receive his doctorate there in 1935, with his major thesis on the formation of noun roots, and his secondary thesis on the Avestan infinitive.
 Following Meillet's death in 1936, he was elected to the Chair of Comparative Grammar in the Collège de France in 1937.
+He was taken prisoner by the invading Germans in 1940, and escaped in 1941, spending most of the rest of the war in exile in Switzerland.
 He held his seat at the Collège de France until his death, but ceased lecturing in December 1969, after suffering a stroke that left him aphasic.
-Earlier that year he had been elected as the first President of the International Association for Semiotic Studies, and stayed nominally in that position until 1972.
+He also held several high academic positions as a scholar of Iranian and Armenian studies.
+A few months prior to his 1969 stroke, he was elected as the first President of the International Association for Semiotic Studies, and stayed nominally in that position until 1972.
 Benveniste died in a nursing home in Versailles, aged 74.
+He is buried in Versailles at the Cimetière des Gonards.